electron/electron/docs/api/app.md

 ### `app.getLoginItemSettings()` _macOS_

-Return an Object with the login item status of the app.
+Return an Object with the login item settings of the app.

 * `openAtLogin` Boolean - `true` if the app is set to open at login.
 * `openAsHidden` Boolean - `true` if the app is set to open as hidden at login.